9-Day Southwest USA Road Trip Itinerary

 Day 1: Travel Day Rochester, New York to Las Cruces, New Mexico

-This was a long day of travel, around 7 hours and then we had to drive over 3 hours to get to White Sands.
-As I mentioned earlier, I would have done this a bit differently.
+This was a long day of travel.
+Flying was around 7 hours and then we drove over 3 hours to get to White Sands National Park.

-As we drove into Alamogordo, where White Sands National Park is located, we made a quick stop at the largest Pistachio….because you have to stop at a giant pistachio statue!
+As we drove into Alamogordo, where White Sands National Park is located, we made a quick stop at the largest Pistachio because unique places along the highway are what road trips are all about.

 Then we arrived at White Sands National Park Visitor Center at 4:45pm…15 minutes before the gift shop closed.